Picovoice/porcupine/README.md

 handle = pvporcupine.create(keyword_paths=['path/to/non/default/keyword/file'])
 ```

 When initialized, valid sample rate can be obtained using `handle.sample_rate`.
-Expected frame length
+The required frame length
 (number of audio samples in an input array) is `handle.frame_length`.
 The object can be used to monitor
 incoming audio as follows: